Vertical sleeve gastrectomy (VSG) is surgery to decrease the size of your stomach.

 You may have the following: Physical exam and review of medical historyBlood test and other testsMeetings with a registered dietitianMental health test and counseling

-Talk to your doctor about any medications, herbs, and dietary supplements you are taking.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+Talk to your doctor about your medications, herbs, and dietary supplements.
+You may be asked to stop taking some medications up to 1 week before the procedure.

 will be given through an IV.
 It will block pain and keep you asleep through surgery.